2025-26 CFP Futures Odds: Ohio State Strengthens as Favorite

 • LSU

-Now then, circling back to those three big bets Magee alluded to: A BetMGM customer is ostensibly down to one option – those shaky Longhorns.
+Now then, circling back to those three big bets Magee alluded to: A BetMGM customer is now out of luck on all three, with those shaky Longhorns finally losing one too many times.
 Back in late June, the bettor made the following major wagers:

 • $300,000 Texas +500